 - Visual disturbances

-The Law Firm of Friedman, Levy, Goldfarb & Green provides tenacious advocacy for slip and fall victims throughout New York.
-Explore your options for legal recourse by reaching out for a no-obligation consult today.
-There is no financial risk, since we operate on a contingent-fee basis and only collect compensation if we win or settle your claim.
+The law firm of Friedman, Levy, Goldfarb & Green provides tenacious advocacy for slip and fall injury victims.
+Explore your options for legal recourse by reaching out for a no-obligation consultation with an NYC slip and fall lawyer today.
+Since we operate on a contingency basis, there is no financial risk and only collect compensation if we win or settle your claim.